 - Changes in mood, such as depression or other behavior and personality changes

 Alzheimer's dementia can affect several aspects of your daily life.

 When warning signs of Alzheimer's dementia appear, it's important that you get a prompt and accurate diagnosis.

-To diagnose Alzheimer's dementia, your primary doctor, a doctor trained in brain conditions (neurologist) or a doctor trained to treat older adults (geriatrician) will review your medical history, medication history and interview someone who knows you well such as a close friend or family member.
+To diagnose Alzheimer's dementia, your primary doctor, a doctor trained in brain conditions (neurologist) or a doctor trained to treat older adults (geriatrician) will review your symptoms, medical history, medication history and interview someone who knows you well such as a close friend or family member.
 Your doctor will also perform a physical examination and conduct several tests.

 During your appointment, your doctor will evaluate: